- Preparing for Graduate School

 Students can request mentors from within or outside the University, community leaders or individuals from industry to guide and support their career choices.
 Individual consultation on academic, professional and personal matters is also available by appointment with the COSP Director.

-Pre-Doctoral Teaching Fellowships at Morris and Duluth Campuses
+Diversity Fellowships at Augustana, Morris and Duluth Campuses, and Ithaca College (NY)

-COSP students who are ABD can apply to teach at Morris or Duluth campuses while writing their dissertation.
-Fellows will teach one course per semester (fall and spring), while continuing to research and write their dissertation.
-Fellows are mentored by senior faculty, participate in department and campus activities, and meet regularly with the COSP Director to discuss dissertation progress and overall professional development.
+COSP students who are ABD can apply to teach at various partner teaching institutions.
+Ithaca College has fellowships for doctoral students as well as for MFA and MS students.
+Fellows teach one course and are mentored by senior faculty, participate in department and campus activities, and meet regularly with the COSP Director to discuss dissertation progress and overall professional development.
+Got to the top of this page for information on Diversity Fellowships.
 Fellowship Overview and Reflections from Past Participants

 Directory of Twin Cities Multicultural Resources and Services

 To build community, COSP hosts social gatherings throughout the year for students and their families.
-Events include the annual Bowling and Pizza Night, Holiday Gathering and Spring Social.
+Events include the annual Bowling and Pizza Night, Winter Gathering and Spring Celebration.

 Noro Andriamanalina, Ph.D. , Director of Academic and Professional Development